Skip to Main Content

 Covidence, RevMan, Rayyann and DistillerSR

 When reading systematic reviews you may see mention of two tools commonly used by Cochrane systematic reviewers and others: Covidence and RevMan.
 If you are undertaking a systematic review you may have them recommended to you by a supervisor or colleague.
 Whilst King's does not have an institutional subscription to these tools at this stage there are free trial versions available to download and some departments/divisions or research groups may have purchased access independently.
-Please note the Library is not able to support with the use of these tools.
+Please note the Library is not able to provide support for the use of these tools.

 • Covidence is one of Cochrane’s recommended tools to support Cochrane Reviewers in some of the most labour-intensive stages of their systematic review.
 Covidence allows a team to upload search results, screen abstracts and full text, complete data collection, conduct risk of bias assessment, resolve disagreements and export data into RevMan or Excel.
 It is compatible with bibliographic software such as EndNote.